uv-cpp/s3client/README.markdown

   XMLRecords r = is["listbucketresult/contents"];
   for (auto i : r) {
     cout << "--------------------------" << endl;
-    // prefixing the key with '/' extracts the text
-    // found at the location matching the path cout << i["/key"] << endl;
+    cout << i["/key"] << endl;
     cout << i["/lastmodified"] << endl;
   }